alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

  - title: "Modeling the development of body knowledge using humanoid robots"
    authors: "Matej Hoffmann, Alessandro Roncone, Giorgio Metta"
    year: 2014
-   venue: "The International conference on Infant Studies"
+   venue: "International conference on Infant Studies"
    where: Berlin, Germany, July 3-5, 2014
    description: "Oral presentation at the <i>International Conference on Infant Studies</i>."
  - title: "Modeling the development of human body representations"
    authors: "Matej Hoffmann, Alessandro Roncone, Giorgio Metta"
    year: 2013
-   venue: "SMLC '13 - Workshop on Synthetic Modeling of Life and Cognition: Open Questions"
+   venue: "SMLC - Workshop on Synthetic Modeling of Life and Cognition: Open Questions"
    where: Bergamo, Italy, September 12-14, 2013
    description: "Oral presentation at the workshop on <i>Synthetic Modeling of Life and Cognition</i>: Open Questions."
  - title: "Researcher of the week"
    year: 2013-2014
    venue: IIT (Istituto Italiano di Tecnologia)
+   where: iCub Facility
    description: "I've been researcher of the week for two times.
-Despite its name, this award is given very rarely to outstanding research performed in the iCub Facility at IIT."
+Despite its name, this award is given very rarely to outstanding research performed in the iCub Facility at IIT.
+In the past two years, only 6 of these awards have been given."
 ---

-<h2 class="only-print">Personal Website: <a href="http://alecive.github.io"></a></h2>
+<h2 class="only-print">Personal Website: <a href="http://alecive.github.io">http://alecive.github.io</a></h2>
+<h2 class="only-print">GitHub Page: <a href="http://github.com/alecive">http://github.com/alecive</a></h2>

 ## Who am I